 I am not a computer person what so ever.
 I have almost no tech skills.
 Having a place to host your blog is like a little piece of the internet that your rent out.
 The company that you decide to rent through is who takes care of the backside maintenance.
 They are also the people to call when you decide to try to code something and completely mess something up.
 These are the tech people that non-tech people need in their life.

 Siteground is always running different sales.
-Through this link, you get 60% off the monthly price if you sign up today!
-Some of the time you get a free domain if you pay for a year out, but they are constantly changing it!
-Don’t put it off if they aren’t currently running that deal though!
+Through this link, you get 70% off the monthly price if you sign up today!
 Siteground is still by far one of the cheapest hosting sites out there!
 I recommend the StartUp package.
 You can always upgrade, but I have been blogging for about a year and I still don’t need more than the StartUp.
+Siteground has one of the best customer service lines I have ever used!

 3) You need a domain.